The Dow plummets over 300 points. Trump slaps more tariffs on China. Consumer confidence wanes.

 At our core, personal security is a basic human need.
 Transparent communications are tremendously important.
 You want your employees to feel relative safety in their roles so they don’t go into a fight-or-flight mode.

-When employees begin to feel insecure and uneasy in their position, fear spreads like wildfire.
+When employees begin to feel insecure and uneasy in their position, fear spreads like wildfire and improving company culture is at risk.
 Using an internal communications tool like an intranet helps disseminate clarity and important communications from the top down to quell employees.

 Stress builds on employees and cynicism cuts into performance